tigera-solutions/install-calico-on-aks/README.md

 ### `Calico Enterprise` demo scenario

->Calico Enterprise demo scenario can be used only in Calico Enteprise clusters as it uses enterprise features.
+>Calico Enterprise demo scenario can be used only in Calico Enterprise clusters as it uses enterprise features.

 - Deploy sample application.